Three Little Chickpeas

 mustard glazed brussels sprouts in a bowl

-The spicy brown mustard (or stone-ground mustard) and maple syrup create a sticky, sweet, salty, glaze.
-Once the sprouts are roasted, toss them in the leftover dressing, this gives a more intense mustard maple flavor.
+The spicy brown mustard (or stone-ground mustard) and maple syrup create a sticky, sweet, salty glaze.
+Once the sprouts are roasted, toss them in the leftover dressing, which gives a more intense mustard maple flavor.
 The stone-ground mustard is a little milder than spicy brown mustard, but either one can be used to give these sprouts some flavor.

 Jump to: